davidsiedel/phd/chapters/hho.md

 At this stage, two strategies can be set-up to eliminate the internal state variables:

-\begin{enumerate}
-  \item Classically, state variables are assumed to be defined at the integration points (or, expressed differently, to be approximated in \(L^{2}\)).
+- Classically, state variables are assumed to be defined at the integration points (or, expressed differently, to be approximated in \(L^{2}\)).
 This strategy is the one used by most finite element solvers.
 In pratice, given the increment of the reconstructed